iagox86/dnscat2/doc/readme.txt

 the DNS protocol and use that.

-dnscat2, on the other hand, treats everything as a stream of bytes, and uses logic to convert that stream of bytes into dns requests.
+dnscat2, on the other hand, treats everything as a stream of bytes, and converts that stream of bytes into dns requests.
 Thus, it's a layered protocol, with DNS being a lower layer (for testing, I actually used a TCP layer).

 I invented a protocol that I'm calling the dnscat protocol.
 You can find documentation about it in docs/protocol.txt.
 It's a simple polling